angrykoala/wendigo/README.md

 ## Requirements

 To start using Wendigo for testing or browser automation.
-Make sure you've got [NodeJS](https://nodejs.org/en/) 8.0.0 or superior and npm installed in your system.
+Make sure you've got [NodeJS](https://nodejs.org/en/) 8.0.0 or higher and npm installed in your system.
 You can check if they are installed and their versions with the following commands:

 ```bash
 node -v